-Sustainable investments in the fund make up 93%.
-The fund did not meet its commitment of 95% sustainable investments by year end 2024.
-The share of investments that are not sustainable investments are due to the Fund holding a larger amount of cash and financial instruments that can be used for cash management and/or hedging purposes than expected at year end.
+Sustainable investments in the fund make up 92%.
+The Fund did not meet its commitment of 95% sustainable investments by year end 2024.
+This was mainly due to a larger amount of receivables from CI V resulting from the transfer of seed portfolio assets8.
+The remaining share of investments that are not sustainable investments are due to the Fund holding an amount of cash and financial instruments that can be used for cash management and/or hedging purposes.